-Because the rhetorical situation of the portfolio is different from a term paper, and revise three papers' claims that engage an audience of scholars in diverse literary fields with no knowledge of the original courses' context and content.
+Because the rhetorical situation of the portfolio is different from a term paper, revisisions should engage an audience of scholars in diverse literary fields with no knowledge of the original course's context and content.

-This portfolio, submitted to the Coordinator of the MA in English for a critical reading at least four weeks before the end of the semester in which the student completes all requirements for the degree, will be awarded a pass with distinction, pass, or fail by a committee consisting of members of the English Graduate Faculty.
+The portfolio should be submitted to the MA Coordinator for a critical reading at least four weeks before the end of the semester in which the student completes all requirements for the degree, and will be awarded a pass with distinction, pass, or fail by a committee consisting of members of the English Graduate Faculty.
 Students whose portfolio is not awarded a passing grade may revise and resubmit the portfolio during the following fall or spring semester.